 First, if you have a pet cat or dog and it catches a mouse that has been poisoned, your pet may get sick and could even die.
 The other reason is that if the mouse eats the poison and crawls under something to die you may have a little trouble locating it.
 But if nothing else works, usually the poison will get the job done.

 And of course, there are still many kinds of mouse traps available.
-I like the old-fashioned spring trap, but there are live traps and very effective box traps available now also.
+I like the old-fashioned spring trap, but there are live box traps and very safe and effective glue traps available now also.
 Any of these will likely also bring a quick end to a mouse problem.
 They will also make it easy to see if you still have a mouse infestation.

 I hope that I have mentioned something in this article that can help you have a mouse free camper.